 A change in an external credit rating announced by international credit rating institutions (e.g. S&P and Moody's) is one of the quantitative indicators for judging a significant increase in the credit risk of financial assets at amortized cost and investments in debt instruments at FVTOCI.
 The measurement of ECLs is calculated using the PD and LGD announced periodically by international credit rating institutions.
-The international credit rating institutions consider forward-looking information when establishing credit ratings.
+The international credit ratings.
 Thus, when the Group measures ECLs using such credit ratings it holds that an adequate evaluation of the forward-looking information, which was used by the institutions for establishing such credit rating, is inherent therein.